attogram/ollama-bash-lib/README.md

 ## Usage

-Include Ollama Bash Lib in your Bash script:
+Include the Ollama Bash Lib:
 ```bash
 source ./ollama-bash-lib.sh
 ```

-or
+Include in your script, with error checking:
 ```bash
 ollamaBashLib="path/to/ollama-bash-lib.sh"
 if [ ! -f "$ollamaBashLib" ]; then